 Going paperless II – Human Factor is key for a successful digital transformation

-A digital transformation endeavour should not be considered different than any other when it comes to set the good foundation of a project.
+A digital transformation endeavor should not be considered different than any other when it comes to set the good foundation of a project.
 Even though very specific technical skills are required to identify the best “fit to purpose” tools to manage the data of your processes, this should not affect the way to initiate this project.

 A Digital Transformation project should challenge the status quo

 In our previous article ( where to start with your digital transformation project) we were setting the stage and mentioning the need to clarify the benefits of going paperless before embarking the team and stakeholders in defining their requirements.

 Get the team defining their requirements is already the consequence of a series of change management steps.

 While the world is getting digital, the laboratory is still working with a lot, too much paper.
 “We have always done it that way” is the first answer that comes to everybody’s mind yet refrained by an instinctive reflex this might not be the right answer anymore.
 So, comes the resistance, because we are all human being and by definition, we are reluctant to move from the comfort zone.
 Our degree of tolerance to change is what makes us innovator, follower, conservative or even retractor and as such will have positive or negative impacts within the team of the project.

-“The tools are not suitable for my specific methodology” is also one of the very first statement we use to record at the very beginning of the journey.
+“The tools are not suitable for my specific methodology” is also one of the very first statements we use to record at the very beginning of the journey.
 Curiously, we have basically not started and the assumptions this won’t work are already flying in the air.